IHetterich/wine-classifier/README.md

 | 10 | 63% |
 | 15 | 58% |

-While a dropoff of accuracy when expending possible categories in classification isn't necessarily something to be alarmed about I was interested to find out why exactly.
+While a dropoff of accuracy when expanding possible categories in classification isn't necessarily something to be alarmed about I was interested to find out why exactly.
 Pulling up the most heavily weighted words for our 15 wines made the picture pretty clear.

 | Variety | Most Relevant Words |
 |:---:|:---:|